top of page

 • An adult finger can fit in the top of the boot when done up

-• The skater can stand and walk on their skates keeping their ankles straight
+• The skater can stand and walk on their skates keeping their ankles sturdy and straight

 • Molded (plastic) boots should be avoided